Other sections in Undergraduate:

 We encourage students to develop an international perspective on their thinking and making.
 We have an international exchange programme, conduct study trips, and encourage students to visit exhibitions in the region and beyond.
 The University an international community, in art we host students from many European countries, North and South America from the Middle East and further afield.

 Our aim is to support into the professions rather than simply into work and jobs.
-Our graduates secure work in a wide range of professions ranging from journalism, museums and gallery work, media , TV, teaching, at all levels, design and marketing.
+Our graduates secure work in a wide range of professions ranging from journalism, museums and gallery work, media, TV, teaching, at all levels, design and marketing.
 Lancaster graduates consistently go onto the very best studio practice and theory MA’s in the UK and Europe.

 Learning is strategically designed to support increasing specialism and independence as you progress towards graduation.
 In studio practice there is an emphasis on 1:1 tutorial support.

 The first year focuses on acquiring core art knowledge, skills and understanding, alongside the opportunity to discover other new or related subjects.
-Fine Art students may take Design, Drama or a subject from across the university, for example Philosophy or criminology.
+Fine Art students may take Design, Drama or a subject from across the university, for example Philosophy or Criminology.
 The first year studio module provides skills training in material techniques and processes of art.
 Painting, Life Drawing, Sculpture and Installation and Digital and Screen based art is taught by specialist tutors in hands-on workshops.

-In their second and third years Students select a mix of core and optional practice and theory modules.
+In their second and third years students select a mix of core and optional practice and theory modules.
 Alongside compulsory practical and academic modules LICA has developed an innovative suite of optional modules written and taught by specialist artist tutors, enabling students to work at the cutting edge of contemporary practice.

 Specialist artist tutors teach their discipline at all levels of the degree, this allow the student to be supervised by an expert in their chosen discipline, be that painting or digital art, throughout the three years of your degree.
-While Lancaster has no ‘house style’- we are open to many interpretation of Fine Art- our ethos accepts that artists today have a responsibility to engage with issues of the day and shared experience.
+While Lancaster has no ‘house style’- we are open to many interpretations of Fine Art- our ethos accepts that artists today have a responsibility to engage with issues of the day and shared experience.
 In many highly individual ways Lancaster students address topics of local and global concern, from environment and sustainability, gender and selfhood to materiality, aesthetics and visual experience.

 Over ten years campus has been renovated from north to south.
 The LICA building, where art studios, performance space and seminar rooms are located, completed in 2008 at a cost of 10 million pounds, sits at the core of our provision.
 The department has strong links with Lancaster Arts and their programme of exhibitions, concerts, comedy, dance and theatre.
 Our visiting speaker programme brings in a wide variety of artists and curators, many of whom have one-to-one tutorials with fine art students.